The Hague Convention (Convention on the Civil Aspects of International Child Abduction)

 You are eligible for Translation Services if you:

-- have received a Decision for Assistance by the Minister for Foreign Affairs with regard to Return of Child to Foreign State or Visitation or Contact with Child in Japan and intend to file a petition with a Japanese court for Return of or Conciliation (Adjudication) for Visitation or Contacts with Child, or
+1. have received a Decision for Assistance by the Minister for Foreign Affairs with regard to Return of Child to a Foreign State, or Contact with Child in Japan, and intend to file a petition with a Japanese court for Child’s Return or Conciliation (Adjudication) for Contact with Child, or

-- are a party to the case filed by the petitioner mentioned above.
+2. are a party to the case filed by the petitioner mentioned in 1. above.

-For further information, please contact the Central Authority of Japan by telephone or email.
+For further information, contact the Central Authority of Japan by telephone or email.

 4 For attorneys who undertake Hague Convention cases

-If you would like to contact the Central Authority of Japan regarding your client’s case, you need to submit a Power of Attorney signed by your client to the Central Authority.
+If you would like to contact the Central Authority of Japan to process or discuss your client’s case, you need to submit a Power of Attorney signed by your client to the Central Authority.